rbangamm/veto-game/README.md

 ## Work in Progress
 *****************************************************************
 Veto is currently under development and the following aspects of the game are being worked on at the moment:
--Increasing AI difficulty
+*Increasing AI difficulty
--Graphic design
+*Graphic design
--Creating a settings bar with statistics
+*Creating a settings bar with statistics